“Once a low-risk woman has a cesarean delivery, she will never have a low-risk pregnancy again.” (source? Lisa is this your own quote?)

 4. Increased Risk of Postpartum Pain

-Even in the situation where a baby remains in the OR after he has been born, he is still almost never greeted by his mother immediately.
+Even in the situation where a baby remains in the OR after they’ve been born, the baby is still almost never greeted by its mother immediately.
 The baby is greeted by the surgeon and then the nursery staff before being handed to his parents.
-Even this amount of separation can detrimental to the mother-baby bond.
+Even this amount of separation can be detrimental to the mother-baby bond.

 6. Less successful breastfeeding